Suspect a PDPA Data Breach? Here’s What to Do Next

 What are the Penalties for PDPA Breaches?

 Although you may not be able to obtain compensation for a data breach, there are potential consequences for companies that fail to discharge their obligations under the PDPA.
-Such organisations could face a financial penalty of up to S$1 million.
+Such organisations could face a financial penalty of 10% of the organisation’s annual turnover in Singapore for organisations with annual local turnover exceeding S$10 million, or up to S$1 million, whichever is higher.

 Various high-profile companies including Singtel, SPH Magazines and Royal Caribbean Cruises have already been levied with financial penalties by PDPC for violating the PDPA.
 The usual range of financial penalties so far have been from high 4-figure sums to modest 5-figure sums.